by Poliklinika Malić · Zagreb, Croatia

 How long is the recovery?

++Shorter than most people think.
 Most patients can function within 10–14 days, and the final result is visible after 3–6 months.
-The endoscopic approach, where indicated, allows for faster recovery.
 Deep Plane technique, despite being more extensive, can actually have a better recovery profile than classic methods because it preserves skin blood supply.
+Almost all patients say recovery was easier than expected — and that they would do it again without hesitation.

 How long do results last?

-A well-performed Deep Plane facelift delivers results lasting 10 to 15 years.
++A well-performed Deep Plane facelift delivers results lasting 10 to 15 years.
 Ageing continues, but from a much better starting position.
-Patients who have the procedure earlier "catch" the first signs of ageing and slow further changes.
+Patients who have the procedure earlier “catch” the first signs of ageing and slow further changes.
+This isn’t a marketing claim — it’s anatomical reality: when tissues are returned to their original position, they follow the logic of natural ageing rather than accelerated descent.

 Will there be visible scars?

-Incisions are placed in front of and behind the ear and along the hairline.
++Incisions are placed in front of and behind the ear and along the hairline.
 The closure technique allows hair to grow through the scar itself.
 The endoscopic approach uses even smaller incisions, completely hidden in the scalp.
 After full healing, scars are virtually invisible.
+For the vast majority of patients, scarring is not a concern — and should certainly not be a barrier to considering the procedure.

 Is Deep Plane safer than classic techniques?